"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

 Similar locating the "magnetic" flux in the shape of infinitely narrow tubes explains the confinement effect in QCD.
 The {\it confinement phase} can be treated \cite{Hooft} as dual to the Higgs phase, discussed above.
 In this phase gluons and quarks, that are purely electric objects, are confined by infinitely narrow "magnetic" flux tubes (strings).
-Herewith Higgs fields become free and purely magnetic objects.
+Herewith Higgs fields become purely magnetic objects.

 The occurred in the confinement phase requires undoubtedly the spontaneous breakdown of the initial ($SU(3)_{\rm col}$ or $SU(2)$) gauge symmetries groups with the appearance of Higgs modes.
 In this case also MAG fixing seems to be quite natural.
-In the modern literature such (phenomenological) picture of confinement based on MAG fixing and the { dual superconducting picture} (similar to that one can observe in the Ginzburg-Landau model \cite{V.L.} and implicating \cite{Hooft} the Higgs and confinement phases) is referred to as the {\it Abelian dominance} \cite{Suzuki}).
+In the modern literature such (phenomenological) picture of confinement based on MAG fixing and the {\it dual-superconductor picture} (similar to that one can observe in the Ginzburg-Landau model \cite{V.L.} and implicating \cite{Hooft} the Higgs and confinement phases) is referred to as the {\it Abelian dominance} \cite{Suzuki}).

 But, indeed, it is not sufficient to violate the initial $SU(n)$ ($n=2,3$) gauge symmetry group in a non-Abelian model up to its $U(1)^{n-1}$ subgroup in order to ensure the quark confinement in that model.
-The thing is that the appearance of (infinitely thin) "magnetic" flux tubes (strings) confining quarks in QCD can be explained good in the framework of the well-known NO model \cite{No}.
-This model serves as a highly correct representation for the Abelian Higgs theory (to which the non-Abelian Higgs theory reduces upon MAG fixing).
-With the example of the initial $U(1)$ gauge symmetry group afterwards violated, in the original paper \cite{No} it was demonstrated the existence of specific solutions to the equations of motions, {\it Nielsen-Olesen vortices} (see e.g. \cite{ Lenz, Ryder}).
-The way grounding the existence of NO vortices in the Abelian Higgs theory comes to violating the initial $U(1)$ gauge symmetry group proper to that theory (this involves the nonzero value $\vert \phi\vert \neq 0$ for the Higgs field $\phi$ in the "asymmetric" phase, entering explicitly \cite{ Lenz, Ryder} the appropriate equations of motions) and, from the topological standpoint, to the presence of thread topological defects (just interpreted as NO vortices) inside the appropriate vacuum manifold.
+The thing is that the appearance of (infinitely thin) "magnetic" flux tubes (strings) confining quarks in QCD can be explained good in the framework of the well-known Nielsen-Olesen model \cite{No}.
+This model serves as a highly correct representation for the Abelian Higgs theory.
+With the example of the initial $U(1)$ gauge symmetry group afterwards violated, in the original paper \cite{No} it was demonstrated the existence of specific solutions to the equations of motions, {\it Nielsen-Olesen vortices} (see e.g. \cite{Ryder,Lenz}).
+The way grounding the existence of Nielsen-Olesen (NO) vortices in the Abelian Higgs theory comes to violating the initial $U(1)$ gauge symmetry group proper to that theory (this involves the nonzero value $\vert \phi\vert \neq 0$ for the Higgs field $\phi$ in the "asymmetric" phase, entering explicitly \cite{Ryder,Lenz} the appropriate equations of motions) and, from the topological standpoint, to the presence of thread topological defects (just interpreted as NO vortices) inside the appropriate vacuum manifold.

 In the light of the said, the task to ascertain the look of this vacuum manifold becomes very important.
 The investigations about the NO model \cite{No} are not the immediate goal of the present study, but some outlines and conjectures concerning this model will be helpful for us in understanding of processes taking place in QCD if stand on the Abelian dominance viewpoint \cite{Suzuki}.